 3. Unified Payments Interface (UPI)

-UPI or Unified Payments Interface is one of the most innovative Digital Payments solution launched by NPCI in India, maybe the best Payment solution in the World till date.
+UPI or Unified Payments Interface is one of the most innovative Digital Payments solutions launched by NPCI in India, maybe the best Payment solution in the World to date.
 UPI transaction has reached Rs.1,52,449.29 as of May 2019 by transaction value.
 (Source: NPCI).
 Here’s a year-wise growth of UPI transaction by volume.
 (As on March 2019)

 You can send money in real-time to any VPA ID (virtual payment address) if you have a Bank Account and your mobile number already registered with your Bank Account.
 I have already written a detailed post on some best UPI Payments App in India with a complete analysis of the UPI Payment system in India.
 You can read the article here

 Some of the best UPI payment Apps in India you can download to your smartphone are